Skip to content

 • Resize a block by dragging from its bottom right corner.

 • Pan by scrolling with your mouse or trackpad.
 Press shift to scroll horizontally.
-Alternatively, press ctrl|command and drag the dashboard background to pan.
+Alternatively, middle click (scroll wheel) with your mouse and drag the dashboard background to pan.

 • Picker mode.
-Press space to zoom out, then click a block to focus it or press space again to zoom in on your mouse position.
-Or press ctrl|command and scroll to activate picker mode.
+Press space or click the dashboard background to zoom out, then click a block to focus it or press space/click again to zoom in on your mouse position.
+You can also hold ctrl|command and scroll to activate picker mode.

 • Stacked mode.
 Selecting a gref embedded in another view will activate a breadcrumb-like horizontally stacked view, allowing exploration of nested data.
 Drag a gref from a stack column to persist as its own block.
 Click outside of the columns or press escape to exit stacked mode.
+Hold shift to see all elements with an explorable gref, shift+click to open stacked mode, and shift+rightclick for more options (copy gref, copy value, etc).

 Here’s a demo of each movement described above: